causa-prima/PyWinTimeTracker/README.md

 5. In the "Program/scipt:" field, insert the path to you python executable, e.g. "C:\Program Files (x86)\Python36-32\python.exe"
 6. In the "Add arguments (optional)" field, insert the path to eventLogParser.py, e.g. C:\PyWinTimeTracker\eventLogParser.py and click "Next" to advance to the "Finish" step.
 7. Check "Open the Properties dialog for this task when I click Finish" and click "Finish" to open the properties dialog.
 8. On the "General" page, check "Run with highest privileges".
-(TODO: Is this needed?).
 9. Optional: On the "Conditions" page, uncheck "Start the task only if the computer is on AC power".
 10. Optional: On the "Settings" page, check "Run task as soon as popssible after a scheduled start is missed" (TODO: Does it make sense to enable this option?)
 11. Click "OK" to close the dialog and save the task.